Immigration Health Surcharge (IHS)

 Do children need to pay the IHS?

-Yes, each child applying for a dependent visa must pay the IHS.
-The rate for children under 18 on Youth Mobility visas is discounted, but children on Skilled Worker dependent visas pay the same rate as adults.
+Yes.
+Every child on a dependent visa pays separately.
+Under-18s on Youth Mobility visas get a discounted rate, but children on Skilled Worker dependent visas pay the full adult rate.

 Is the IHS the same as visa health insurance?

-No. The IHS is a surcharge paid to fund the NHS — it does not work like private health insurance.
-You cannot use it to claim against private hospitals or get faster treatment.
-Some sponsored workers additionally purchase private health insurance (often provided by employers) for faster consultant access.
+No. It's a contribution to NHS funding, not an insurance policy.
+You can't claim against private hospitals or jump queues with it.
+Some sponsored workers buy separate private health insurance (often employer-provided) for faster consultant access.

 - Skilled Worker Visa